itsraghz/netlify-hugo-site/content/posts/typescript/typescript-variables.md

  * `initialValue` is the potentially allowed values according to the `datatype`
  * `;` is a line terminator

-> The Typescritp datatypes are discussed in this post &rarr; [Typescript Datatypes](../typescript-datatypes/)
+> The Typescript datatypes are discussed in this post &rarr; [Typescript Datatypes](../typescript-datatypes/)

 ## Example 1 - Proper data assignment